aleshaleksey/fansys23/08-spell-list.md

 |Condition|Aphonia, Deaf, Blind, Prone/Restrained|6(57)
 |Save|STR,CON,DEX|

-**Description**: The caster summons a mightly storm that covers an area with a radius of 100ft.
+**Description**: The caster gathers a mighty storm that covers an area with a radius of 100ft.
 Extreme winds within the storm blind and deafen entities within it.
 The force of the wind likewise deals 3d12+[SUP] sheer damage to everything caught within it.

 Ranged weapons attacks against entities inside the spell, those made across the area, or made by entities inside the spell, automatically miss.
 The spell causes all noxious gases and airborne particles to dissipate, nullifying the their effect in the area of the spell.